 In Online Reviews They Trust

-The Benefits of Online Reviews When They Are in The “Shopping Process”
+The Benefits of Online Reviews When Clients Are in The “Shopping Process”

-The Benefits of Online Reviews After They Had Their Appointment
+The Benefits of Online Reviews After Clients Had Their Appointment

 How to Gain More Reviews

-We invite each client to rate their experience after their appointment.
-Our statistics show that 40% of clients leave a review!
+On GOrendezvous clients are asked to rate their experience after their appointment.
+Our statistics show that 40% of clients leave a review this way!

 Your GOrendezvous homepage